libgdx/libgdx.github.io/wiki/start/import-and-running.md

 4. Edit the Run Configuration that was just created by running the desktop project and set the working directory to point to your `assets` folder <br/>
   ![](/assets/images/dev/idea/1.png)

-    On **macOS**, LWJGL3 projects require one extra step: In your Run Configuration you need to set the VM Options to `-XstartOnFirstThread`.
+    On **macOS**, LWJGL3 projects require one extra step: Either add the `com.badlogicgames.gdx:gdx-lwjgl3-glfw-awt-macos` dependency to your desktop project, or, in your Run Configuration, set the VM Options to `-XstartOnFirstThread`.
 Additional information can be found [here](/news/2021/07/devlog-7-lwjgl3#do-i-need-to-do-anything-else).
     {: .notice--warning}
 5. Run your application using the run button